Use our accessibility tools to help you browse our website!

 The Corsetry Retreat

 The Corsetry Retreat events are held at the beautiful Caer Beris Manor, a grade II listed building in Wales, surrounded by 18 acres of serene parkland.
-Our upcoming events include a full schedule of workshops with experienced tutors, exciting guest speakers, a gallery of corsetry, as well as time to relax in the historic surroundings, meet with like-minded people, and unwind in the manors hot tub or beside an open fire.
+Our upcoming events include a full schedule of workshops with experienced tutors, a gallery of corsetry, as well as time to relax in the historic surroundings, meet with like-minded people, and unwind in the manors hot tub or beside an open fire.

 Who Would Enjoy This?